Valid for versions 82 through the latest version

 - To return to the main interface, click Go Back.

-- To navigate to setup instructions for your new Web Disk account, click Configure Client Access.
+- To view setup instructions for your new Web Disk account, click Configure Client Access.

 Manage Additional Web Disk Accounts